zeroasterisk/elixir-101-codelab/solutions/01_greetings/README.md

 # Elixir 101 > Codelab 01: Greetings

-All of the sections of this codelab will requires you to view and edit the code, fixing errors and adding functionality.
+All of the sections of this codelab will require you to **edit the code**, fixing errors and adding functionality.

+*Do Not Edit the tests, nor the examples in docblocks*

 You can always review the solutions to see a functional implementation, but there are many ways to solve any of these problems.

-This section will get you familiar with some of the basic code syntax and highlight a few of the interesting features of the language, as well as expose you to the tooling for development.
+This section will get you familiar with some of the basic code syntax and highlight a few of the interesting features of Elixir.

+Just as importantly, it will expose you to the developer tooling, and simulate actually working in Elixir (a bit) beyond a "hello world".

 But before we get into the code, lets get you familiar with our tools.

-## Prep: 2 terminals
+## Prep: 2 terminals / windows

-I suggest you setup 2 terminals, side by side, each taking up half of your screen.
+I suggest you setup 2 panes, side by side, each taking up half of your screen.

+One should be a means of editing code (IDE, `vim`, etc), and one for a running commands.

 In each, get into the code directory: